 “Mercy and truth have met together; righteousness and peace have kissed.
 Truth shall spring out of the earth, and righteousness shall look down from heaven.
 Yes, the Lord will give what is good; and our land will yield its increase.
 Righteousness will go before Him, and shall make His footsteps our pathway” (Psalm 85:10-13).

 Many of us (not so much me, but certainly my wife) love to watch a romantic movie where 2 people, who may be quite different and who may at times have a lot of tension between them, finally come together and embrace in a kiss as an expression of their love for each other.
-A kiss is a show of tender affection whether it is given mutually by two people who are in love, given as a greeting on one’s cheek (Romans 16:16), or if it be given by a soldier returning to his native land as he kisses the ground as a show of his love and gratitude for his country.
+A kiss is a show of tender affection whether it is given mutually by two people who are in love, given as a greeting on one’s cheek (Romans 16:16), or, if it be given by a soldier returning to his native land as he kisses the ground, as a show of love and gratitude for one’s country.

 This psalm also speaks about God’s love for His people and His willingness to forgive them: “Lord, You have been favorable to Your land; You have brought back the captivity of Jacob.
 You have forgiven the iniquity of Your people; You have covered all their sin.
 You have taken away all Your wrath; You have turned from the fierceness of Your anger” (Psalm 85:1-3).
 Because of His love for His people, God is willing and eager to forgive their sin as they repent of their wrongdoing.